mertyjsx/widget-library/readme.md

-# Easysize test task
+# Widget Library

-Your task is to build a simple javascript library with the following flow/criteria:
+This widget has been prepared for Easysize.me in accordance with the following criteria
  - The library can be loaded into any e-commerce product page
  - The library is configurable and is launched with a trigger
  - After that trigger, a button should be added to the placeholder element